 Our middle schoolers enjoy a challenging and immersive academic program that prepares them for success in both high school and college.
 The curriculum encourages students to think critically, develop claims, and debate ideas, and to always support opinions with evidence.
 Middle school students also have access to extracurricular opportunities that help them develop confidence, creativity, and independence.

-KIPP New Jersey’s high school programming is dedicated to fulfilling our promise to students to support them to and through college, and onto choice-filled lives.
+KIPP New Jersey’s high school programming is dedicated to fulfilling our promise to students to support them to college, career and beyond.
 From day one, students are challenged inside and outside the classroom, from a large roster of Advanced Placement and honors classes, to varsity athletics and a variety of clubs for different student interests.
 Our KIPP Forward counselors are there every step of the way to ensure that students reach their post-graduation potential.

 At KIPP NJ, we believe that developing our students as people is as important as their academic growth.
-Our school values form the basis of our approach to character education, and we meet with families regularly to discuss these values and learn how to embody them in our daily lives.
+Our school values form the basis of our approach to character education, and we include families in the conversations about these values and how to embody them in our daily lives.
 Each week, schools gather as a community to celebrate progress, engage in group goal-setting, and establish an intention for the week.
 We believe in the importance of teamwork and refer to our classes as teams.
 Each of our schools has traditions and events that support this idea and foster a spirit of teamwork across the building.
-Our elementary schools have morning meeting time built into the daily schedule to talk about values and goals for the day; our middle school programs similarly have homeroom time for the same purpose.